 Syneos Health Collaborates with Microsoft to Accelerate AI Across the Clinical to Commercial Continuum

-/EIN News/ -- MORRISVILLE, N.C., March 20, 2023 (GLOBE NEWSWIRE) -- Syneos Health® (Nasdaq:SYNH), a leading fully integrated biopharmaceutical solutions organization, today announced a strategic multi-year agreement with Microsoft.
+MORRISVILLE, N.C., March 20, 2023 (GLOBE NEWSWIRE) -- Syneos Health® SYNH, a leading fully integrated biopharmaceutical solutions organization, today announced a strategic multi-year agreement with Microsoft.
 Utilizing Microsoft Azure services, Syneos Health has developed an advanced analytics platform that enables agile deployment of machine learning (ML) supporting the analysis, design and execution of clinical trials and commercial programs worldwide.

 The multi-year agreement includes collaboration with Microsoft Research and leverages developments from OpenAI.
 Through this collaboration, Syneos Health will deliver technology and data solutions with Microsoft that accelerate clinical development and elevate commercial performance for biopharma customers.